Homebrew/legacy-homebrew/Library/Contributions/manpages/brew-tap.1.md

   * `remove` <repository>:
     Remove a cloned repository from the system. <repository> follows the same rules outlined above for `brew tap add`

+  * `which` <formulae>...:
+    Resolve one or more formula names to brewfiles within cloned repositories and print the paths to the brewfiles.

   * <brew_command> [--options] [<formulae>...]:
     Where <brew_command> is a `brew` subcommand such as `install`.
 Any